keikai/doc/tutorial/tutorial.md

 ## Enterprise Edition (EE-Eval and EE)
-Evaluation release has the same feature as enterprise edition, but it has a start-up time limit.
+Evaluation release has the same features as enterprise edition (EE), but it has a start-up time limit.
 Add the repositories below:

 ### Evaluation